jingweimo/academic-kickstart/content/post/PoultryImagingReport/Index.md

 ---
-title: Our poultry quality imaging research, funded by MSU-MAFES and USDA-NIFA, are making headlines on campus and the WATTPoultry website 👋👋.
+title: Our poultry quality imaging research, funded by MSU-MAFES and USDA-NIFA, is making headlines on campus and the WATTPoultry website 👋👋.
 subtitle:

 # Summary for listings and search engines